 Get exclusive member benefits & effect social change.
 Join Today

 Enteritis is inflammation or swelling of the intestines.
-One of the most common causes of enteritis is the bacterium Escherichia coli or E. coli.
-According to the National Library of Medicine (NLM), this bacterium is the most common cause of traveler’s diarrhea, a condition that is marked by loose stools, abdominal cramping, nausea, and bloating.
-(NLM, 2011)
+One of the most common causes of enteritis is the bacterium Escherichia coli, or E. coli.
+This bacterium is the most common cause of traveler’s diarrhea.
+This condition is marked by loose stools, abdominal cramping, nausea, and bloating.

 There are many strains of E. coli, some of which are harmless.
-In fact, hundreds of strains live in the digestive tract as “good” bacteria.
+In fact, hundreds of strains live in your digestive tract as “good” bacteria.
 However, certain toxic strains may lead to serious illness.
-If you are exposed to a toxic strain, you can develop food poisoning and enteritis.
-This infection is sometimes called traveler’s diarrhea because when you travel you are exposed to new strains of E. coli that you may react negatively to.
+If you’re exposed to a toxic strain, you can develop food poisoning and enteritis.
+This infection is sometimes called traveler’s diarrhea because when you travel you’re exposed to new strains of E. coli.

 Some strains are more dangerous than others.
-They produce a toxin called Shiga, or verocytotoxin, which causes severe illness and bleeding that can be fatal, especially in children.
-Shiga-producing toxic E. coli (often called “STEC” for short) may also be referred to as E.coli 0157.
-According to the Centers for Disease Control and Prevention (CDC), an estimated 265,000 STEC infections occur each year in the U.S. (CDC, 2011)
+They produce a toxin called Shiga, or verocytotoxin.
+This toxin causes severe illness and bleeding that can be fatal, especially in children.
+Shiga-producing toxic E. coli, often called “STEC” for short, may also be referred to as E. coli 0157.
+According to the Centers for Disease Control and Prevention (CDC), an estimated 265,000 STEC infections occur each year in the United States.

 You can be exposed to disease-causing strains of E. coli by eating or drinking something contaminated with the bacterium.
-Contamination often occurs due to unsafe food handling.
-Many infections are due to eating meat that has come in contact with bacteria and waste from animal intestines during processing, or food that has been washed in water polluted with human or animal waste.
+This often occurs because of unsafe food handling.
+Many infections result from eating meat that has come in contact with bacteria and waste from animal intestines during processing.
+Infections are also caused by food that has been washed in water polluted with human or animal waste.

-E. coli is rarely spread without food or drink being involved, but it can happen.
-If someone neglects to wash his or her hands after a bowel movement and then touches objects that other people touch, it can lead to exposure and illness.
+E. coli is rarely spread without food or drink, but it can happen.
+If someone neglects to wash their hands after a bowel movement and then touches something that others will use, it can lead to exposure and illness.

 The main complication of enteritis is dehydration due to diarrhea.
-Drinking fluids is important.
-If you cannot keep liquids down due to intense vomiting or diarrhea, you may need to go to the hospital for intravenous fluid therapy.
+Drinking fluids and keeping up with your hydration is extremely important.
+If you can’t keep liquids down due to intense vomiting or diarrhea, you may need to go to the hospital for intravenous fluid therapy.

-Antidiarrheal medications are sold over the counter at drugstores, but if you have bloody diarrhea or a fever, you should talk to your healthcare provider before using these.
+Anti-diarrheal medications are sold over-the-counter at drugstores.
+However, if you have bloody diarrhea or a fever—a very important symptom—you should talk to your doctor before using these.

-Though antibiotics are often prescribed to treat bacterial infections, according to the National Institute of Allergy and Infectious Diseases (NIAID), there is no evidence that antibiotics are effective in treating E. coli.
+Though antibiotics are often prescribed to treat bacterial infections, there’s no evidence that antibiotics are effective in treating E. coli.
 In fact, antibiotics can increase the risk of hemolytic uremia in the case of certain bacterial strains.
-(NIAID, 2011)

 Most people recover without medication within two days.
-Fluids and plenty of rest are the most important treatment.
+The most important treatment is to drink lots of fluids and get plenty of rest.

-If you take diuretics (water pills)regularly, you may need to stop taking them while you have enteritis.
-Talk with your doctor.
+If you take diuretics, such as water pills, you may need to stop taking them while you have enteritis.
+Talk to your doctor for more information.